davidhollenberger/davidhollenberger.github.io/_drafts/2015-10-25-oow-user-groups.md

 ---
 layout: post
-title:  Oracle Open World Day 1
+title:  OOW - Sunday User Group Sessions
 ---
 Just some notes from Oracle Open World Day 1.
 A lot of great user group sessions today.
 Starting the day a little late after running the Golden Gate Bridge with the SQLDev team and others.